hoangduytran/blender-manual/manual/editors/preferences/file_paths.rst

 Development
 ===========

-Only visible when :ref:`Developer Extras <prefs-interface-dev-extras>` are enabled.
+Only visible when :ref:`Developer Extras <bpy.types.PreferencesView.show_developer_ui>` are enabled.

+.. _bpy.types.PreferencesFilePaths.i18n_branches_directory:

 I18n Branches
    The path to the ``/branches`` directory of your local SVN translation copy, to allow translating from the UI.